Language Instruction

 The learning of language is fundamental to life-long learning and communication.
 At ISL all teachers are language teachers because language learning permeates the whole curriculum.
 Through language, our students acquire the ability to think and to learn, to develop social skills and values and to acquire knowledge.

 In the School Year 2017/18 Spanish was introduced as a part of the Language acquisition programme.
 At the moment students can choose Spanish in the Middle School and as an ab initio Language in the IB Programme.
 All Languages offered follow the European Framework Curriculum.
-As part of the Cascade programme, Middle School students take also Luxembourgish Language and Culture classes to learn more about our host country.
+As part of the Cascade programme, Middle School students also take Luxembourgish Language and Culture classes to learn more about our host country.

 We recognise the important role of the first language in enhancing second language acquisition, cognitive growth, and students' overall well-being.
-ISL therefore hosts a number of mother tongue programmes organised by various community groups whose goal is to further students' growth and development in their native languages and cultures
+ISL therefore hosts a number of mother tongue programmes organised by various community groups whose goal is to further students' growth and development in their native languages and cultures.

 Students will: